NachoPal/DChallenge/README.md

 When submission period is over, **Oraclize** makes a call to the following API `"https://www.random.org/integers/` getting a random number as response.
 That number is used to choose the winner between all submissions.
 Winner gets the jackpot, and this is added to his available balance ready to be withdrawn.

 # How to set it up
 I created **two different branches** since there are some front-end code differences depending on what **Web3 provider** is used.
 In `development` branch the provider is `ganache-cli`, whereas in `rinkeby` it is the testnet Rinkeby via `infura`.
-Branch `master` is up to date with `rinkeby`, however it will be used in the future as **production branch** for the `mainnet`.
+Branch `master` is up to date with `rinkeby`, however it will be used in the future as **production branch** for the `mainnet` and for updating the project while peer evaluation.

 In addition, **signing transactions with uPort is not possible using a local RPC testnet** since there is no way for uPort servers to interact with the deployed contracts in the local network.
 There are only two possible options to be able to sign transactions with uPort, either to deploy the smart contracts to a testnet such as Rinkeby, or to set up a local private network with a JSON RPC public endpoint making use of [lambda-olorum](https://github.com/uport-project/lambda-olorun).
 For the sake of simplicity for evaluators, I decided not to set up a local private network run by a Geth node.
+A **uPort** mobile app update is coming soon, and in the worst of the situations it will happen during peer evaluation, breaking the app functionality.
+Because of that, I created another branch `uport_update` where I tried to prevent future errors and keep my app working.
+Unfortunately, I can not ensure it will work as it is obviously impossible to test before the update is released and maybe future changes are needed.

 In regard Contracts code, there is an inevitable difference depending on the provider.
 For using Oraclize in a local RPC testnet it is necessary to hardcode in the contract constructor the OAR (Oraclize Address Resolver) address provided by [ethereum-bridge](https://github.com/oraclize/ethereum-bridge).
 Contracts from both branches are exactly the same with the exception of the following line in the constructor for the `development` branch: `OAR = OraclizeAddrResolverI(0x6f485C8BF6fc43eA212E93BBF8ce046C7f1cb475);`.
 Therefore, passing tests in `development` ensures successful testing in `rinkeby` branch as well.

-To summarize, `development` branch will be use to **run the tests** against `ganache-cli`, whereas `rinkeby` will be used to **interact with the front-end** being able in this way to sign transactions with **uPort**.
+To summarize, the branches used for evaluating are: `development` branch will be use to **run the tests** against `ganache-cli`, whereas `rinkeby` will be used to **interact with the front-end** being able in this way to sign transactions with **uPort**.

 Because of **uPort** having a dependency on **web3 v0.19** I needed to install **web3 v1.0.0** under other name to avoid conflicts and be able to use **Web Sockets**.
 To make it possible I made use of the package `npm-install-version`.